Beginner’s Guide to Donor Acquisition: FAQ & Top Strategies

 Finally, you’ll create a library of marketing collateral geared toward attracting and acquiring new donors.
 Your materials might include:

-• Your nonprofit’s website, with home and About pages geared toward potential donors.
+Your nonprofit’s website, with home, About, and donation pages geared toward potential donors.

 Even if you already have a variety of marketing materials at your disposal, comb through them and look for ways you can tailor them to your target donor prospects.
 You can tweak and build on these materials later once you know which marketing strategies work best to acquire new donors.